 Who would I recommend this book?

-I would recommend this book to a professional who has a corporate job or someone who is doing a business.
+I would recommend this book to a professional who has a corporate job or someone doing a business.
 Leadership is beneficial in those cases.

 Or, if you are a student who wants to be a great leader someday and change this world for good, you should also read this book.

-If we talk about how we all influence everyone without realizing it, everyone should give this book a read.
+If we talk about how we all influence everyone without realizing it, everyone should read this book.

-That way, we’ll make sure that we don’t negatively influence others.
+That way, we’ll ensure that we don’t negatively influence others.

 Other Recommended Book Summaries

 Now it’s your turn

 I hope you are inspired after reading Developing The Leader Within You Summary.